Radiation therapy standards—certificate of need applications, 203.3

 PUBLIC HEALTH DEPARTMENT

-The Public Health Department hereby proposes to amend Chapter 203, "Standards for Certificate of Need Review," Iowa Administrative Code.
+The Public Health Department hereby amends Chapter 203, "Standards for Certificate of Need Review," Iowa Administrative Code.

 Legal Authority for Rule Making